Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 You'll see colorful toucans and aracaris of all colors and sizes in Costa Rica: Emerald Toucanets, Collared Aracari, Fiery-billed Aracari, Yellow-eared Toucanet, and the ones most people are familiar with - the Keel-billed Toucan and the Chestnut Mandibled Toucan (below).

-WHERE?
-Look for them around fruit trees in La Selva and Monteverde, Carara National Park, the Caribbean coast from Tortuguero down to Puerto Viejo, along the Pacific coast and especially in the Osa Peninsula.
-You'll find
+WHERE to See Them?
+Look for them around the fruit trees in La Selva and Monteverde, Carara National Park, the Caribbean coast from Tortuguero down to Puerto Viejo, along the Pacific coast and especially in the Osa Peninsula.
+They love the dense canopy!

 Colorful hummingbirds are also all around Costa Rica, and make for hours and hours of fun watching them during certain times of the day.

-WHERE?
+WHERE to See Them?
 Pretty much everywhere there are brightly colored flowers.
 Look for red, orange, and purple flowers near water.
+We saw so many hummingbirds near La Fortuna and Monteverde!

-WHERE?
+WHERE to See Them?
 For a truly unforgettable sight, stop at the bridge over the Rio Tarcoles on the Pacific coast on your way to Jaco or Manuel Antonio.
-You'll see the Saltwater Crocodiles sunning themselves on the river banks below.
+You'll see the ginormous crocodiles sunning themselves on the river banks below.
 Your driver will no doubt stop for you to see them, or if you're driving, park your car alongside the road before the bridge.
 If you want to get even closer, there are now Crocodile Tours where locals take you down to the water and tout their "strength" and "expertise" by attempting to feed these giant animals.
 I wouldn't recommend the tours however, unless you're into witnessing potential candidates for this year's Darwin Award!

 5. White-faced Capuchin Monkeys